michaeldegroot/mysql-cache/README.md

  - Connected: when you want to know when a connection has been established with mysql
  - Error: when a error occurred within mysql-cache
  - Miss: when a cache object was not found
+ - Flush: when the cache was flushed
+ - Delete: when a cache was delete
  - Hit: when a cache object was found
  - Query: when a query is going to be run, before the cache check and cache object key generation